+The complete Supervisory Committee must be in place before the practicum proposal can be approved.
+Current guidelines indicate that the Supervisory Committee Form must be completed and signed off by the student and Supervisor by the time the students is one third of the way into SOCW 704.
 The practicum proposal is developed by the student with the guidance of the entire Supervisory Committee (Academic Supervisor, another Social Work faculty member, and the Practicum Supervisor).
 However, the main supervisory responsibility for guiding the student in this task lies with the Academic Supervisor.
 The proposal must be reviewed and approved by all the members of the student's Practicum Supervisory Committee before the practicum commences.
-Normally the practicum proposal will include an introduction to the specific area of practice that is the focus of the practicum, a relevant literature review, and a description of the proposed practicum experience, including duration, administrative arrangements, learning goals and objectives, and criteria for evaluation, along with expected implications for social work policy and/or practice - in other words, the proposal will include a specific description of what will become the Learning Contract.
+Normally the practicum proposal will include an introduction to the specific area of practice that is the focus of the practicum, a relevant literature review, and a description of the proposed practicum experience, including duration, administrative arrangements, learning goals and objectives, and criteria for evaluation, along with expected implications for Social Work policy and/or practice - in other words, the proposal will include a specific description of what will become the Learning Contract.
 The proposal serves as the initial chapters of the student's practicum report, which is written upon completion of the practicum (see also practicum report components listed in the Practicum Report section that follows).